AI Compute · Scaling Now

 3 to 10×

-Multi-step agent workflows compound energy costs per task.
-The next generation of AI is more agentic by default.
+Multi-step agent workflows compound cost per task.
+Next-generation AI is more agentic by default.

 Explore Dashboard ↗ | View Methodology →